Share This Article!

 Huay Kaew Waterfall

-Phu Kaeng Waterfall
+Pu Kaeng Waterfall

-Phu Kaeng is one of the best waterfalls in Chiang Rai and all of Thailand for that matter.
+Pu Kaeng Waterfall (also spelled Phu Kaeng Waterfall) is one of the best waterfalls in Chiang Rai and all of Thailand.
 This waterfall consists of 9 levels flowing through the dense jungle.
-Phu Kaeng waterfall is located about 70km south of Chiang Rai nearby the district of Pan.
-Phu Kaeng Waterfall is a great destination to get out into wild Thailand.
+You will hike through the jungle for about 45 minutes from the starting point up to level 9.
+The trail is slippery, and overgrown as not many people visit.
+Pu Kaeng Waterfall is a great destination to get out into wild Thailand.

 Pong Phrabat Waterfall

-Art in Chiang Rai
+Art Galleries in Chiang Rai

 Art Bridge Chiang Rai